 The forms-control buffer controls the vertical format and movement (spacing and skipping) of the forms, and eliminates the need for separate carriage-control tapes.
-The vacuum cleaning system continuously cleans the print train, and is designed so that the operator can use it to clean the print area.
+The vacuum cleaning system continuously cleans the print train, and the operator can also use it to clean the print area.